Recreation & Tourism Management

 - Unique courses that incorporate service learning and other forms of experiential education.

-The mission of the Recreation and Tourism Management program at Georgia Southern University is to promote academic excellence and enhance student success in two distinct emphasis areas: Outdoor Recreation and Tourism & Community Leisure Services.
-This mission is accomplished through classroom instruction, stringent academic expectations, student research, and real-world application of gained knowledge.
-The program has a long tradition of providing experiential education, including service-learning, that is responsive to the needs of a diverse industry.
+The mission of the Recreation and Tourism Management Program at Georgia Southern University is to promote academic excellence and enhance student success in two distinct emphasis areas: Outdoor Recreation and Tourism & Community Leisure Services.
+This mission is accomplished through classroom instruction, stringent academic expectations, undergraduate research, and real-world application of gained knowledge.
+The Recreation and Tourism Management program has a long tradition of providing experiential education, including service-learning, that is responsive to the needs of a diverse industry.

-Our mission supports and is consistent with the University’s strategic pillars: student success; teaching and research; inclusive excellence; operational efficiency, effectiveness, and sustainability; and community engagement.
-Our students have a demonstrated record of success, as reflected by internship performance and job placements.
-They are actively involved in fieldtrips, practicums, and other experiential learning opportunities, the University Honors Program, and faculty mentored research.
+The Recreation and Tourism Management Program strives to fulfill the University’s strategic pillars: student success; teaching and research; inclusive excellence; operational efficiency, effectiveness, and sustainability; and community engagement.
+Our students have a demonstrated record of success, as reflected by internship performance and job placements (see 7.04).
+They are actively involved in field trips, practicums and other experiential learning opportunities, the University Honors Program, and faculty mentored undergraduate research.
 Our students frequently engage in service learning activities that foster both community engagement and inclusion (e.g. Arts Fest; National Public Lands Day; Scare on the Square).
-Several of our courses are also included in the Interdisciplinary Sustainability Concentration.
+Several of our courses are also included in the Environmental Sustainability Concentration.